stellarwp/telemetry/README.md

 >
 > Luckily, adding Strauss to your `composer.json` is only slightly more complicated than adding a typical dependency, so checkout our [strauss docs](https://github.com/stellarwp/global-docs/blob/main/docs/strauss-setup.md).

+## Usage Prerequisites
+To actually _use_ the telemetry library, you must have a Dependency Injection Container (DI Container) that is compatible with [di52](https://github.com/lucatume/di52) (_We recommend using di52_).

+In order to keep this library as light as possible, a container is not included in the library itself.
+To avoid version compatibility issues, it is also not included as a Composer dependency.
+Instead, you must include it in your project.
+We recommend including it via composer using Strauss, just like you have done with this library.

 ## Integration
 Initialize the library within your main plugin file after plugins are loaded (or anywhere else you see fit).
 Optionally, you can configure a unique prefix (we suggest you use your plugin slug) so that hooks can be uniquely called for your specific instance of the library.